jmugz3/js-projects/README.md

 - nodeblog: A blog built with authentication, user posts, and authentication.

-- nodeschool: Contains my solution for the learnyounode package from nodeschool.
+- nodeschool: Contains solutions for the packages from [nodeschool](//http://nodeschool.io).